tonib/kaichronicles/doc/README-mechanics.md

 "case" are always executed.

 The "randomTableIncrement" will add a bonus to the random value picked.
 They are cumulative: If they are more than one randomTableIncrement executed, all the increments will be added.
+For bow, use the [BOWBONUS].
+This will add the combat skill bonus, plus bow object bonus

 ### test
 ```xml